East African Development Bank

-The East African Development Bank (EADB) is a development finance institution with the objective of promoting development in the member countries of the East African Community.
+The East African Development Bank (EADB) is a regional development finance institution located in Kampala, Uganda with the objective of promoting development in the member countries of the East African Community.
+The current member states of the EADB are Kenya, Uganda, Rwanda, and Tanzania including other development and commercial financial institutions.
+The bank was initiated in 1967 and has been in operation since the development of its charter.

 Overview

 EADB plays a threefold role of lender, adviser, and development partner.
-The bank provides a range of products and services that are tailored for the region's development requirements.
-The bank has experience, financial backing, staff, and a knowledge of the region's financial requirements.
-As of December 2022, the institution's total assets were valued at approximately US$390.411 million, with shareholders' equity of approximately US$261.36 million.
+The bank supports economic development in member states through short and long term lending of financially and sustainable projects.
+It provides a range of products and services that are tailored for the region's development requirements.
+The East African Development Bank also has experienced, financial backing, staff, and knowledge of the region's financial requirements.
+As of December 2022, the institution's total assets were valued at approximately US$415,998 million, with shareholders' equity of approximately US$303.229 million. while in 2021 the EADB had US$283,932 million equity but generated 7.86 million in profit.

+Mission and Vision

+The East African Development bank aims to become the partner of choice in fostering sustainable socio-economic development.
+The bank's mission is to advance sustainable socio-economic developments in East Africa through offering financial solutions, advisory expertise, and supporting services.